yeastphp/loafpan/README.md

 }
 ```

-If the options given here doesn't give you enough flexibility, you can always implement your own expander.
-Just
+If the options given here doesn't give you enough flexibility, you can always implement your own expander by
-implement `UnitExpander` (`\Yeast\Loafpan\UnitExpander`) on a class and either register it to loafpan by using
+implementing `UnitExpander` (`\Yeast\Loafpan\UnitExpander`) on a class and either registering it to loafpan by using
-the `registerExpander` function on a Loafpan instance or set the `expander` parameter on the `Unit` attribute
+the `registerExpander` function on a Loafpan instance or setting the `expander` parameter on the `Unit` attribute

 See [src/Expander](src/Expander) for some examples of custom UnitExpanders